 Richmond Secondary Teaching Schools Alliance: School Direct Programme

-All of the RTSA schools have many and varied years’ experience of teacher training and all are currently supporting School Direct trainees.
-Trainee teachers offer many things to a school and we fully embrace the energy, drive and enthusiasm they bring.
+All of the RTSA schools have experience of teacher training and are already supporting School Direct trainees.
+To train teachers bring many advantages to a school and we fully embrace the energy, drive and enthusiasm they bring.
 School Direct vacancies for 2018-19 are available at Waldegrave School, Orleans Park School, Christ’s School, Hampton High, Twickenham School, Richmond Park Academy and St Richard Reynolds Catholic College.